Business

 What is a Direct Withdrawal?

-A direct withdrawal is a process where money is automatically taken from one account, usually a credit union or bank account, to pay for goods or services.
+Also known as a Pre-Authorized Payment, a direct withdrawal is a process where money is automatically taken from one account, usually a credit union or bank account, to pay for goods or services.
 This is often set up for regular payments, such as bills, subscriptions, or loan payments, and is authorized by the account holder in advance

 Frequently Asked Questions (FAQs)

 No, your Member ID and Account Number are completely different things.
-You use your member ID to log in to your Online Banking or Mobile Banking.
+You use your Member ID to log in to your Online Banking or Mobile Banking.
 It's not used for any other purpose, while your Account Number relates to your banking information with regards to a particular account.

 For any banking information you must always use your "Account Number".